Guadeloupe National Park

 The origin of this phenomenon has yet to be determined, but according to some studies, it is linked to intensive agriculture in the Amazon, whose nutrients seem conducive to their development.
 In other words, massive deforestation and the intensive use of inputs - phosphates and nitrates - lead to the leaching of soils, whose effluents then find their way into the river and then the ocean, where they create conditions favorable to the development of sargassum.
 Currents then carry the algae to the Caribbean Sea.
 Sand mists from the Sahara also contribute to the movement of Sargassum.
 And global warming could lead to more frequent occurrence of these sand mists.

 At present, the only solution adopted by local authorities is mechanized collection of seaweed from beaches.
-Some are opting for floating booms to block the algae before it runs aground.
+Some are opting for floating booms, in an attempt to block the algae before it runs aground.

-The 2022-2025 national plan to prevent and combat sargassum aims to implement actions ranging from forecasting sargassum arrivals to recovery, via collection techniques on the coast and at sea.
+The 2022-2025 national plan to prevent and combat sargassum aims to implement actions ranging from forecasting sargassum arrivals, through collection techniques on the coast and at sea, to recycling.
+Despite these resources, it is still common to see shoals of sargassum washed up on the archipelago's beaches.

 The energy challenges of the territory